Colorado District 8: Yadira Caraveo

 Riley’s endorsements: Many labor unions and environmental groups; NARAL; Planned Parenthood; New Democratic Action Fund; National Education Association and American Federation of Teachers; Al Franken; Pat Ryan; End Citizens United; DCCC.

-The Odds: Cook Political Report and Sabato’s Crystal Ball rate the race as a toss-up, while Inside Elections rates it as tilting Republican.
-Both Riley and Molinaro have about $2M treasure chests.
+The odds: The Cook Political Report and Sabato’s Crystal Ball rate the race as a toss-up, while Inside Elections rates it as tilting Republican.
+As of June 30, 2024, Riley has $4M cash on hand and Molinaro has $2.3M.
+A September poll gave Riley a 3% lead.

 Donations by check can be written to "Josh Riley for Congress" and mailed to: